When using a voltmeter, how should the meter be connected to test voltage?

 Prepare for the RVTI Level 1 Certification Test.
 Engage with flashcards and multiple choice questions that come with hints and detailed explanations.
 Achieve success on your exam!

-To accurately measure voltage using a voltmeter, it must be connected in parallel with the load.
-This configuration allows the voltmeter to measure the potential difference (voltage) across the specific component or section of the circuit you are interested in without altering the current flowing through that component.
+To accurately measure voltage with a voltmeter, it is essential to connect the meter in parallel with the load.
+This configuration allows the voltmeter to measure the potential difference across the load without significantly affecting the circuit's operation.
+When connected in parallel, the voltmeter can capture the voltage at the specific points of interest without altering the current flowing through the load.

 Subscribe